Convergence of a discrete selection-mutation model with exponentially decaying mutation kernel to a Hamilton-Jacobi equation: Abstract

 \section{Abstract}

-In this paper we derive a Hamilton-Jacobi equation with obstacle from a discrete linear integro-differential model in population dynamics, with exponentially decaying mutation kernel.
-The fact that the kernel has exponential decay leads to a modification of the classical Hamilton-Jacobi equation obtained previously from continuous models in \cite{BMP}.
-We consider a population parameterized by a scaling parameter $K$ and composed of individuals characterized by a quantitative trait, subject to selection and mutation.
-In the regime of large population $K\rightarrow +\infty,$ small mutations and large time we prove that the WKB transformation of the density converges to the unique viscosity solution of a Hamilton-Jacobi equation with obstacle.
+In this paper we derive a constrained Hamilton-Jacobi equation with obstacle from a discrete non-linear integro-differential model of population dynamics, with exponentially decaying mutation kernel.
+The exponential decay of the kernel leads to a modification of the classical Hamilton-Jacobi equation obtained previously from continuous models in \cite{BMP}.
+We consider a population composed of individuals characterized by a quantitative trait, subject to selection, mutation and competition.
+In a regime of small mutations, small spatial discretization step and large time we prove that the WKB transformation of the density converges to a viscosity solution of a constrained Hamilton-Jacobi equation with obstacle.